Local drug trial shows sign of hope for COVID ‘long-haulers’

 Dr. Norman Gaylis, with the Arthritis and Rheumatic Disease Specialties, conducted the trial.

-It was a double-blind study meaning half of the patients received Leronlimab.
+It was a double-blind study, meaning half of the patients received Leronlimab.
 The other half got a placebo, which contained no medicine, and the doctors administering the drug didn’t know which patients got which.

 Dr. Norman Gaylis: “This study was very challenging because of the complexity of the long-hauler syndrome, because of the complexity of the drug and because we were dealing with a double-blinded study which, to this day, we don’t know who was on drug and who was on placebo.”